 A Master Technology Plan was devised in September 2008.
 An important aspect of strategic technology planning has been to understand the technology issues and trends that may impact LLTC.
 These issues and trends were identified in the Educause 2008 Current Issues Survey, which included responses from almost six hundred educational institutions.
-Understanding these issues and trends provided a base of knowledge from which more effective strategic technology planning may occur and additionally provided a benchmark from which technology implementations at LLTC may be measured.
-The top ten current technology issues and trends identified in this Educause survey and addressed in the Master Technology Plan were:
+Understanding these issues and trends provided a base of knowledge from which more effective strategic technology planning may occur and additionally provided a benchmark from which technology issues and trends identified in this Educause survey and addressed in the Master Technology Plan were: